 The Bismuth-Corlette system classifies Klatskin tumours into 4 main categories based on the location of these tumours.
 These include:

-Radiographic tests are required to diagnosis and assess Klatskin tumours.
+Radiographic tests are required to Diagnose and assess Klatskin tumours.
 Ideally, histological or tissue confirmation by endoscopic, radiologically-guided biopsy or surgical biopsy can be performed.
-However, often times, histological confirmation may not always be feasible.
+Often times, histological confirmation may not always be feasible.

 Do consult a hepatobiliary surgeon once diagnosed with Klatskin’s tumour.
 About 30-40% of such tumours are potentially resectable, and patients with successfully resected tumours have better overall survival.